-Deception or coercion for the purpose of exploitation.
-Deception or coercion may The purpose of exploitation may include the following: include threats, debt bondage and abuse of power or vulnerability. • forced labour : being made to work for little or no money For anyone under the age of 18, the abuse sexual exploitation: being coerced or forced into selling sex of vulnerability is automatically present. domestic servitude: being made to work within a home environment for little or no pay • criminal exploitation: being forced to break the law for someone else (i.e. begging, selling drugs) forced/sham marriage: being made to marry someone you don't want to marry organ harvesting: organs being removed for financial gain
+The purpose of exploitation may include the following:

+- forced labour: being made to work for little or no money - sexual exploitation: being coerced or forced into selling sex - domestic servitude: being made to work within a home environment for little or no pay - criminal exploitation: being forced to break the law for someone else (such as begging or selling drugs) - forced or sham marriages: being made to marry someone you don't want to marry - organ harvesting: organs being removed for financial gain.

 Modern slavery can affect anybody of any age, gender or ethnicity.
-It is often hidden in plain sight, making it hard to recognise victims/survivors.
+It is often hidden in plain sight, making it hard to recognise victims or survivors.
 People are often unable to escape because of fear for their own lives or for the lives of their family, or because they don't know who to turn to or who to trust.